DWFlanagan/ntrh/raw_markdown.md

 ### Everything you wanted to know about the Administration ... but were afraid to ask

-It is a fact that every RPI student, in his or her academic career, will have to travel several times up and down the dangerous steps that lead to the entrance of \`\`The Pitts.''
+It is a fact that every RPI student, in his or her academic career, will have to travel several times up and down the dangerous steps that lead to the entrance of "The Pitts."
 Learning how to deal with this bureaucratic ordeal can be one of the most important steps one can take towards achieving the penultimate goal, that is, getting a diploma.
 This chapter will deal with the problems and realities of registration, attending classes and exams, recovering from receiving your report card, and how to keep on one's academic feet.
 Admittedly, not an easy task.

 ### Registration

-Registration is the act of telling the school, in as simple terms as is possible, exactly which courses you, the student, wish to take during a semester. \`\`But,'' says the registrar, \`\`THAT would be too much like work for my office!''
+Registration is the act of telling the school, in as simple terms as is possible, exactly which courses you, the student, wish to take during a semester.
+"But," says the registrar, "THAT would be too much like work for my office!"
 In fact, it is interesting to note that at RPI, so few majors even offer alternate, or _elective_ courses, as they are more commonly known, that the act of registration is often simply an show of submission, indicating to the school that the student once again has given over to the Administration all vestiges of free will in matters of his life.
 Of course, at that point, the student finds the registration process little more than a tiring paper-pushing exercise, and no fun at all.
-This has become decidedly more so since the new \`\`fill-in-the-dots'' registration form arrived in Spring 1984.
+This has become decidedly more so since the new "fill-in-the-dots" registration form arrived in Spring 1984.

 Any documents which the Registrar would be interested in, such as registration forms and Add/Drop cards, must be signed by your advisor.
 So, without a doubt, one of the highlights of registration is finding out who one's advisor is.
 After that, the processes of actually determining if that person is still alive, and if so, then where and when he might be approached are merely trivial exercises.
 Many frantic students can be seen rushing about with add/drop forms dangling from their mouths, wild-eyed in anticipation of catching the intrepid advisor in an idle moment.
 The actual sighting of advisors can bring a student to tears, and some students, in their excitement, have even masticated the all-important add/drop form, much to their horror!
 Needless to say, there can be obstacles to getting forms signed even if one finds one's advisor.
 The advisor may, if diligent, insist on taking full records of your planned course load.
 And heaven forbid you interrupt a coffee break.